devanshkhare1705/Deep-Learning-Labs/README.md

 4. Used baseline models to help interpret model performance.

-### Lab 4: Classifying SPAM/NON-SPAM for SMS using Batched RNNs.
+### Lab 4: Classifying SPAM/NON-SPAM for SMS using Batched RNNs

 1. Cleaned and processed text data for machine learning.
 2. Implemented a character-level recurrent neural network.